peterpaulis/StaticDataTableViewController/README.md

 </pre>

 Note
-- Create outlets to UITableViews, not their content views!
+- create outlets to UITableViews, not their content views!
-- if you want to hide the whole section, just create a IBOutletCollection to all its cell, and then use [self cells:setHidden:]
+- if you want to hide the whole section, just create a IBOutletCollection to all its cell, and then use [self cells:setHidden:] with (self.hideSectionsWithHiddenRows = YES)

 Version 1.1
 - added iOS5 back compatibility